New York Giants Thursday Injury Report; Coordinators Address the Media

 OCTOBER 13, 2022 NEW YORK GIANTS INJURY REPORT…

-WR Kenny Golladay (knee), WR Kadarius Toney (hamstring), TE Tanner Hudson (illness), OLB Jihad Ward (not injury related), CB Cor’Dale Flott (calf), and S Tony Jefferson (foot), and S Jason Pinnock (ankle) did not practice on Thursday.
+WR Kenny Golladay (knee), WR Kadarius Toney (hamstring), TE Tanner Hudson (illness), OLB Jihad Ward (not injury related), CB Cor’Dale Flott (calf), S Tony Jefferson (foot), and S Jason Pinnock (ankle) did not practice on Thursday.

 RB Saquon Barkley (shoulder), WR Wan’Dale Robinson (knee), TE/FB Chris Myarick (ankle), DL Leonard Williams (knee), OLB Azeez Ojulari (calf), CB Adoree’ Jackson (knee/neck), and CB Darnay Holmes (quad) practiced on a limited basis.